sachinchoolur/lightGallery/site/content/blog/top-6-best-javascript-lightbox-websites/index.md

 - BaguetteBox.js is primarily designed for images, and it may have limited support for handling other multimedia types, such as videos or iframes.

-- it may lack some advanced features present in other, more feature-rich libraries.
+- It may lack some advanced features present in other, more feature-rich libraries.

 - No Thumbnail Support